This important part of estate planning isn't just for the wealthy.

 Most people associate trust funds with ultra-wealthy people who have lots of property and belongings.
 However you don’t need to own a lot of assets to qualify to open a trust fund.
 Even if you have just a few valuable assets, or even one, like a house, a trust fund might be right for you.
 A trust is a secure and solid way to set aside money for your loved ones after you pass away.
 It’s an important part of an estate plan, whether you want to leave a legacy or simply have some control over your family’s future finances to ensure that they are comfortable.
 You can even set up a trust fund while you’re still alive as a way to distribute money to people right now.

 A trust is a legal arrangement where one person manages money and assets for the benefit of another person.
 Many people create trusts to disburse assets or give money to heirs over the course of their lifetime.
 Start your trust today.

 So what exactly is a trust fund?
 A trust fund is generally synonymous with a trust.
-All trusts are funded — assets (money, real estate, and more) are retitled or transferred into the trust, which is often treated like a legal entity separate from the person who creates the trust.
+All trusts are funded — assets (money, real estate, and more) are retitled or transferred into the trust.
 These assets are referred to as trust assets.

 Learn more about how a trust works.

 With Policygenius, you can create a tailored will using attorney-approved tools, without the attorney price tag.

 Setting up a trust fund is the same as setting up a trust.

 The grantor or trustmaker names the beneficiaries to receive the assets and chooses a trustee (who can be the same person as the grantor) to manage the trust.
 The grantor also usually names a successor trustee or two to take over if the trustee is unable to perform their duties.
 A trust document contains all of this key information.